Skip to content

 Built: 1899-1901

-Architect: Davis & Emanuel
+Architect: Henry Davis (1839–1915) & Barrow Emanuel (1852-1904)

 Listing: Grade II (1997)

 Salisbury House was built as a speculative office development to a design by the prolific firm of Davis & Emanuel.
 This very large Y-shaped edifice was planned for 800 separate office rooms, necessitating five separate light wells.
-Its facades occupy a full (SW) quarter of Finsbury Circus, Circus place (W) and, from there, most of London Wall up to Moorgate.
+Its facades occupy a full (SW) quarter of Finsbury Circus, Circus place (W) and, from there, London Wall up to Moorgate.

-Corner of Circus Place and London Wall.
+Corner of Circus Place and London Wall

 Throughout, we note French- and English-baroque-inspired devices including prominent banding, copper mansard roof details, pilasters, mullions and gabling.
 Furthermore, each of the six entrances is highlighted by sculptural additions and added elements in elevation.
-For instance, on the Finsbury Circus side, the central entrance features a complex treatment including banded paired columns and archivolt as well as allegorical sculptures in the spandrels and frieze.
-The central bay also features a higher gable and roof mansard, with a repetition of the banded archivolt theme just below the gable.
+For instance, on the Finsbury Circus side, the central entrance features a complex treatment including banded paired columns and arch as well as allegorical sculptures in the spandrels and frieze.
+The central bay also features a higher gable and roof mansard, with a repetition of the banded arch theme just below the gable.
 The two subsidiary Finsbury Circus entrances are marked by raised staircases and a projecting entablature supported by corbels and flanked by scrolled segments of an implied pediment.

 The central entrance, on Finsbury Circus.